shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, you learn how to cause an item to react to a situation.
 You learn the following Bond Affinity option:

--   Reactive: This spell automatically activates the item it is infused into when a specific condition is met, which you set when you infuse this spell.
+-   Reactive: Set a reactive condition for this spell cast, which automatically activates this spell cast’s infused item when met.

 ### Multi-Infusing

 At level 15, you learn how to cram more spells into a single item.
 You gain the following Bond Affinity option:

--   Append: This spell does not overwrite existing spells infused in this item.
+-   Appended: Infuse this spell cast into an infused item without overwriting spells already infused into it.

 When an item with multiple infused spells is activated, each spell is activated all in the same turn, in order of infusion, using the same targets, if applicable.